-Gallup’s 2016 survey results have shed light on how poor engagement is in the workplace.
+Gallup’s 2016 survey results have shed light on how poor employee engagement is in the workplace.
 If only 13% of workers feel engaged, there are serious consequences for productivity, turnover, and team effectiveness.

 What leaders need to know about engagement at the workplace